maywine/dnspod-client/README.md

 curl --http1.1 -X GET -L https://ifconfig.me:443/ip
 ```

-you can also use the traceroute command to get the public IP :
+you can also use command to get the public IP :
 ```json
 {
     // you can get this at https://console.dnspod.cn/account/token